andrewcooke/uncode/README.md

 * the guess will converge to a final value, when the upper limit reaches zero, which is our translation to plaintext.

+### summary

-* the above process (repeated guessing, trying to increase the score) is called "simulated annealing";
+the above process (repeated guessing, trying to increase the score) is called "simulated annealing";
-  the upper limit on the acceptable change in score is the "temperature"; the entire process is designed to optimize (maximize) the probability that the plaintext is consistent with the input
+the upper limit on the acceptable change in score is the "temperature"; the entire process is designed to optimize (maximize) the probability that the plaintext is consistent with the input.

+in other words, we try to find the most probable substitutions, where "most probable" means that the plaintext resembles the reference text in the relative frequency of letters, pairs of letters, etc.